luci/luci-go/cv/api/v1/PubSub.README.md

 # CV PubSub Messages

-This includes the proto messages of the PubSub topics, where CV publishes messages for CV run events.
+The `pubsub.proto` includes the proto messages of the PubSub topics, where CV publishes messages for CV run events.

 ## Subscribing to CV topics